davidly/ntvdm/README.md

 NT Virtual DOS Machine.
 Not the real one, but this one runs on 64-bit Windows (x64 and ARM64)

 This code emulates the i8086 and DOS well enough to run some command-line and text-mode apps.
 I wrote it so I could test my BA BASIC compiler (in the TTT repo).

+There are many better DOS emulators available, starting with DOSBOX.
+This one works great as a way to run DOS command-line apps like compilers/assemblers/linkers/etc. from a Windows CMD window or batch file without having to spin up a separate window or UI.

 I've tested it with:

     Turbo Pascal 1.00A and apps it creates
     Turbo Pascal 3.02A and apps it creates